Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

 Note that this paper contains no explicit discussion of semantic models of layered monoidal theories -- this is the topic of Part~II~\cite{lmt-part2}.
+This paper is based on the material presented in Chapters~3--6 of the first author's PhD thesis~\cite{lobski-phdthesis}, with additional material drawn from other chapters.
 Part of this work is based on a conference paper~\cite{lobski-zanasi}, which has been greatly expanded both in the theoretical contributions and in the applications.